privacypass/challenge-bypass-extension/README.md

   - [FAQs](#faqs)
     - [What do I have to do to acquire new passes?](#what-do-i-have-to-do-to-acquire-new-passes)
     - [Are passes stored after a browser restart?](#are-passes-stored-after-a-browser-restart)
-    - [Are passes stored after a browser restart?](#are-passes-stored-after-a-browser-restart)

 ## Stable Releases